 Neutering can help prevent illnesses, roaming, fights between males, unwanted pregnancies and some unwanted and undesirable behaviour.

-Don’t be caught out – Animals breed with friends and family just because they are related does not mean they will not mate.
+Don’t be caught out – Animals will breed with their siblings, parents, and friends.
+Just because they are related does not mean they will not mate.